Building Swift For ARMv6

 One of the best posts about building Swift for Pi’s comes from MoriMori, be sure to see the updated post here.
 Some tips I picked up from that blog post:

-• Install screen in case your connection stalls:
+in case your connection stalls:sudo apt-get install screen

-• Install htop for monitoring cpu/memory during build
+for monitoring cpu/memory during buildsudo apt-get install htop

 Relax